 Nestled amid the natural beauty of Maine's rockbound coast is a town devoted almost entirely to shopping.
-Nearly 200 stores line the town's mile-long stretch of US 1, leading to long traffic jams during the summer.
-Strict zoning codes forbid the destruction of historic buildings, which is why you'll find a McDonald's housed in an 1850s Greek Revival home and an Abercrombie & Fitch outlet in a turn-of-the-century library.
-It all adds up to a slightly eerie 'Main St, USA' vibe.
+Nearly 200 stores line Freeport's mile-long stretch of US 1, leading to long traffic jams during the summer.
+Strict zoning codes forbid the destruction of historic buildings, which is why you'll find a McDonald's housed in an 1850s Greek Revival home and an Abercrombie & Fitch outlet in a turn-of-the-20th-century library.
+It all adds up to a slightly eerie 'Main Street, USA' vibe.

 Freeport's fame and fortune began a century ago when Leon Leonwood Bean opened a shop to sell equipment and provisions to hunters and fishermen heading north into the Maine woods.
 His success later brought other retailers to the area, making Freeport what it is today.

-During the summer, LL Bean sponsors free Saturday evening concerts in Freeport at Discovery Park.
+In July and August, LL Bean sponsors free Saturday-evening concerts (called Summer in the Park) in Freeport at Discovery Park.